amanraj17/amanraj17/README.md

 - 👀 I’m interested in web development and networking
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on multiple companies
-- 📫 ypu can reach me through my email aman.raj93345@gmail.com and my instagraam handle @theonlyamanraj_
+- 📫 ypu can reach me through my email aman.raj93345@gmail.com and my instagram handle @theonlyamanraj_

 <!---
 amanraj17/amanraj17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.